dvrpc/MIT-2.0/src/markdown-pages/CommunityEngagement.md

       link: "https://digital.gov/guides/public-participation/"
 ---

 Community engagement is a critical part of the planning process, especially at the municipal level.
 This tool can help create sustainable, desired, and useful projects for the community, convene important stakeholders to support a project, and keep the community informed about development and changes in their area.
-There are many different community engagement methods that range from low- to high-budget, digital to in-person, small to large, and single-step to multi staged.
+There are many different community engagement methods that range from low- to high-budget, digital to in-person, small to large, and single-step to multi-staged.
 Which tool municipalities use will depend on the needs and capacity of the stakeholders involved.